 This type of test is specifically designed to determine which type of career will best suit you and your individual personality within the workplace.
-How you interact with others at work is different from how you interact with family and friends.
+How you interact with others at work can be different from how you interact with family and friends.
 This test aims to uncover your character, specifically in the workplace.

 High school and college students, along with the career coaches who guide them, can reap enormous benefits from taking a work personality test.
 These tests can help identify which career paths will best suit both your interests and your specific work personality type.
-They can help to showcase a wide variety of different career choices that a person may not have previously considered and will show which of these hold the most potential.
+They can help to showcase a wide variety of different career choices that you may not have previously considered and will show which of these hold the most potential.

-This type of test can help an individual choose a job that they will perform best in and allow an employer to select a candidate that is best suited to the specific position being offered.
+This type of test can help an individual choose a job they will perform best in and allow an employer to select a candidate that is best suited to the specific position being offered.

 Desire or Interest tests, also known as motivational tests, are specifically created to help respondents determine their career desires.
 They often ask you to choose between different images or pictures, selecting your likes and dislikes.
 They may ask specific questions used to determine which attributes of specific careers best appeal to you.

 They can help to determine if you would prefer a job that lets you work with others, lets you express your creativity, or is more analytical, to name a few.